MykalMachon/Uni-Confessions/README.md

 - **Liquid.js** : An open source templating language based on HTML and shopify's Liquid specification.
 We use this to create the apps Views (page templates)
 - **Sass** : A CSS pre-compiler / spec that enables features like CSS nesting, variables, and more.
+- [**Materialize.css**](https://materializecss.com): An open source CSS Library used that allows us to implement Google's Material Design specification.

 ### Hosting